Retrievals: Basic Retrieval Tutorial#

 # Now we can define the atmospheric model we want to use

-def retrieval_model_spec_iso(prt_object,
+def retrieval_model_spec_iso(

 parameters,